Meywy/StaffExtra/Readme.md

 # StaffExtra

-StaffExtra is Minecraft Plugin for Server Staff Members
+StaffExtra is Minecraft Plugin for server staff members to help moderate the server more easily

+## READ!

+This plugin build currently work only on 1.21

 ## Installation